In this section

 Applications for a single trip authorization must be filed, in duplicate, at the first point of arrival in Canada using form BSF329-7: Application to Transact Highway Operations with the Canada Border Services Agency.
 Security must also be posted as outlined in Customs Memorandum D1-7-1 Posting Security for Transacting Bonded Operations.

-More information can be found at Single-trip In-bond Highway Movements.
+More information can be found at Memorandum D3-4-2, Highway Pre-arrival and Reporting Requirements.

 Transmitting Advance Commercial Information